 - Inappropriate clothing: Keep it in mind, that Morocco is a Muslim country with traditional customs, including clothing, especially when entering a religious site.

-- Winter clothing: Depending on the time of the year, Morocco can be cold in winters (15 degrees Celsius and lower) and neither houses nor hotels are insulated or heated.
+- Winter clothing: Depending on the time of the year, Morocco can be cold in winter (15 degrees Celsius and lower) and neither houses nor hotels are insulated or heated.
 When traveling during Moroccan winter (October to March) make sure to bring a good sleeping bag and warm clothes.

 - Drones: The Moroccan government enforced a strict “no drones allowed” policy.
 If you bring one, you’ll be forced to leave it at the airport until you depart.

-- Walking around at night: Again, we don’t recommend you to walk around in empty streets after midnight.
+- Walking around at night: Again, we don’t recommend you walk around in empty streets after midnight.